 If budget is an issue, an interactive calculator can be a great way to prove the payoff of using your product or services by showing the expected ROI.

-We’ve all created competitive grids like this before, whether for internal use or for distribution to prospects:
+We’ve all created competitive grids before, whether for internal use or for distribution to prospects.

 With a little interactivity, you could make something a lot more powerful that really drives home how your tool is better than your competitors’.

 Clinch the deal by providing all information and terms needed to close a deal—without sending over the usual boring documents.

 Your sales team probably has a list of common questions prospects ask during the final stages of the sales cycle.
 Instead of having a long, tedious web page, create an interactive FAQ that makes it easy for people to jump to the answers they care about.
 You can even include short how-to videos for really important or complex questions.

 Help your budget approvers figure out exactly how much your products or services will cost based on the plan they’re interested in with a dynamic pricing calculator.

 A sales proposal should be easy to read, review, and share so that all team members feel good about the investment.
 An interactive proposal can help secondary approvers get a quick overview of what it is the team wants to buy and why it’s worth the investment.

 Interactive content can help you foster richer interactions with leads at all stages of the purchase funnel.
 Hopefully, these examples and ideas will help you get fired up about creating some new, not boring assets to help your sales team convert prospects into customers!